genjurosama/MeteorAtelier1/README.markdown

 # SharePlatform

-this an atelier to showcase Meteor Power , the application manages Places with adresses etc..
+this an atelier to showcase Meteor features . the application allows users to share Places with others and collect votes and comments.